-9.4.5.
+- 9.4.5.
 Rated Bonds without Credit Enhancement.
-Fixed rate bonds can be issued without credit enhancement if the proposed financing structure results in the required rating on the bonds by a rating agency.
+Fixed rate bonds can be issued without credit enhancement if the proposed financing structure results in the required rating on the bonds by a rating agency. - 9.4.6.

-9.4.6.
 Interest rate.
 Financing shall be structured to ensure the lowest possible interest rate for the bonds in the current market.
-Bonds that are offered at a "premium" to generate additional proceeds are not allowed.
+Bonds that are offered at a "premium" to generate additional proceeds are not allowed. - 9.4.7.

-9.4.7.
 Loan to value.
-The Agency SHRA will not issue bonds for projects where the combined loan to value exceeds 90% of the stabilized appraised value.
+The Agency SHRA will not issue bonds for projects where the combined loan to value exceeds 90% of the stabilized appraised value - 9.4.8.

-9.4.8.
 Other issuers.
-The AgencySHRA, in limited situations, will allow other issuers such as California Statewide Communities Development Authority (CSCDA) and Association of Bay Area Governments (ABAG) to issue bonds for multifamily housing projects located within the City or County of Sacramento.
+The California Housing Finance Agency does not require local governments to hold public hearings on their behalf to issue bonds.
+The AgencyFor other issuers, SHRA, in limited situations, will allow suchother issuers such as California Statewide Communities Development Authority (CSCDA) and Association of Bay Area Governments (ABAG) to issue bonds for multifamily housing projects located within the City or County of Sacramento.
 Any applicants considering the use of other issuers should contact Agency staffSHRA prior to proceeding with the project.
 Other issuers are not to begin work with any developer or project proposed for bond financing in Sacramento City or County without first contacting staff directly.
-The required City or County approval of a bond issuance by other issuers will be recommended at the sole discretion of Agency staff-after SHRA a-review of the developer, the project, and the overall cost effectiveness of the financing proposal.
+The required City or County approval of a bond issuance by other issuers will be recommended at the sole discretion of Agency staff after SHRA a-review of the developer, the project, and the overall cost effectiveness of the financing proposal.

-All AgencySHRA affordability requirementslevels, procedures and requirements will apply to projects using other issuers.-, Other issuers must demonstrate that they have conducted proper due diligence of the developer and project comparable to SHRA's process.
-SHRA will be reimbursed for their review of the project and preparation of TEFRA hearing and notice (if required, at a rate of \$100 per hour, not exceeding including an issuance fee of 0.25 percent of the bond issuance amount to be paid to the Agency-upon issuance of the bonds (Section 9.1.10)., As mutually agreed upon, and an Annual Administration Fee will be charged (Section 9.1.10) if the Agencywhen SHRA monitors compliance with the regulatory restrictions on the project.
+All AgencySHRA affordability requirements levels, procedures and requirements will apply to projects using other issuers.
+Other issuers must demonstrate that they have conducted proper due diligence of the developer and project comparable to SHRA's process.
+SHRA will be reimbursed for their review of the project and preparation of TEFRA hearing and notice, not exceeding including an issuance fee of 0.25 percent of the bond issuance amount to be paid to the Agency upon issuance of the bonds (Section 9.1.10).7 As mutually agreed upon, and an Annual Administration Fee will be charged (Section 9.1.10) if the Agencywhen SHRA monitors compliance with the regulatory restrictions on the project.
 Other issuers must demonstrate that they have conducted proper due diligence of the developer and project comparable to the Agency's process.
-A City Council/Board of Supervisors TEFRA hearing and notice, as described in Section 9.4.3, by the City Council/Board of Supervisors on behalf of another issuer will include a provision that the owner, operator or manager of the project considered for financing by taxexempt debt will not change without the prior approval of the Agency's Executive Director.
+A City Council/Board of Supervisors TEFRA hearing and notice, as described in Section 9.4.3, by the City Council/Board of Supervisors on behalf of another issuer will include a provision that the owner, operator or manager of the project considered for financing by tax-exempt debt will not change without the prior approval of the Agency's Executive Director.

-- 9.4.9.
+9.4.9.
 Bond Counsel.
 The SHRAAgency has a bond counsel firm and two alternate firms.
-Bond counsel will prepare the necessary legal documents, provide an opinion regarding the validity of the bonds and their tax exemption, and provide legal advice on all relevant issues to best protect the interests of the City/County and the Housing Authority. - The bond counsel specifically represents the interests and concerns of the Authority, SHRAAgency, and the City/County of Sacramento in ensuring the integrity of the bond transaction.
+Bond counsel will prepare the necessary legal documents, provide an opinion regarding the validity of the bonds and their tax exemption, and provide legal advice on all relevant issues to best protect the interests of the City/County and the Housing Authority.

+The bond counsel specifically represents the interests and concerns of the Authority, SHRAAgency, and the City/County of Sacramento in ensuring the integrity of the bond transaction.
 The project sponsor may, at its own expense, add additional members to the finance team to represent its interests.